dzzie/humidor.net/readme.md

 Alerts must be manually cleared latter by logging into the web site, so you are not spammed, before you get a chance to fix it.

-When you add water, push the watered button on the LCD sheild to record it.
+When you add water, push the select button on the LCD sheild to record it.
 This will be saved to the db as well.
+Power resets will also be recorded to the database.

 See screen shot for example web report.